-bakery-style Chocolate Chip Cookie techniques
+bakery-style Chocolate Chip Cookies

 It seems every baker, cookie maker, and sweet tooth owner is on an unending quest to discover the best ever chocolate chip cookie.

-When I saw these Thick and Chewy Chocolate Chip Cookies for the umpteenth time in my America’s Test Kitchen cookbook, I finally went to town and floured up.
-Because these cookies were adapted from ATK, it’s naturally implied and even expected that these chocolate chip cookies should be amazing.
+When I saw these thick, chewy chocolate chip cookies for the umpteenth time in my America’s Test Kitchen cookbook, I finally went to town and floured up, because it’s naturally implied that these chocolate chip cookies would most certainly be amazing.

 These Thick and Chewy Chocolate Chip Cookies not only taste like they came from a chocolate chip cookie chef (my dream job) but they also look like they emerged from a bakery.
-They’re beautifully uneven and cracked on top, giving them that rustic bakery appearance we usually don’t achieve at home.
+They’re beautifully uneven and cracked on top, giving them that rustic bakery cookie appearance we usually don’t achieve at home.
 Pssst…there’s actually an art to that.
-Read on.

-- Always measure ingredients carefully and use the scoop/scrape method to measure flour: use measuring cup to gently scoop flour into cup.
+- Always measure ingredients carefully and use the scoop/level method to measure flour: use measuring cup to gently scoop flour into cup.
 Use flat edge of butter knife to gently scrape off excess from the top of cup.